 1. Proactively determine stressors: Being vigilant about what situations tend to prompt stress in your life, may allow you to decipher why such situations make you feel uncomfortable.
 Awareness can not only reduce the magnitude of the emotion associated with it (after all you knew it was coming), but will also allow you to reframe the situation in a more positive way.

 2. Self-talk: As mentioned above, recognize that you have a choice of seeing the glass half empty or half full.
-Saying to yourself “I can’t do this” when faced with a challenging situation will undoubtedly trigger a stress response.
-Aim to phrase things in a positive way, for example “I have not done this before, but I’m confident in my ability to learn and feel excited about the prospect of expanding my horizon”.
+Saying to yourself “I can’t do this” when faced with a challenging situation may feel too generic and therefore still create uneasiness.
+Rather aim to phrase things in a positive way, for example “I have not done this before, but I’m confident in my ability to learn and feel excited about the prospect of expanding my horizon”.

 3. Diaphragmatic breathing: When you watch babies breathe, their bellies rise and fall, however stressed adults tend to just use their upper chest.
-Such belly breathing activates the ‘rest & digest’ response and is done by inhale first in your belly (belly rises) and then filling up the lungs, which pushes your diaphragm down triggering this restful state.
+Such belly breathing activates the ‘rest & digest’ response and is done by inhaling first into your belly (belly rises) and then filling up the lungs, which pushes your diaphragm (muscular partition right under your rib cage) down triggering this restful state.
 Focus on long, slow exhales.
-When a stressful situation arises, stop and take 5 minutes to do this, and you’ll respond in a much calmer way.
+When a stressful situation arises, stop and take 2 minutes to do this, and you’ll respond in a much calmer way.
 You can even do this while driving (just keep your eyes open!)

 4. Take a break and physically relax: Deliberately relaxing the body is an excellent remedy to the stress response so taking a 15 minutes break can be the answer to a clearer head.
 Maybe it’s a walk around the park.
 Studies show that ‘forest bathing’ lowers you heart rate and blood pressure, and reduces the stress hormones in your body.
 Maybe you take off your suit jacket and roll out the yoga mat in the office or you listen to some calming music while watching the world outside go by.